How focusing in Gratitude, Exercise, Adaptation, and Relationships can help you be more well

 "Gratitude is an opener of locked up blessings." - Marianne Williamson

-Bob Emmons, a UC Davis professor of psychiatry and expert on gratitude, did some groundbreaking research on gratitude thinking with patients afflicted with neuromuscular diseases.
+Bob Emmons, a UC Davis professor of psychiatry and expert on gratitude, did groundbreaking research on gratitude thinking with patients afflicted with neuromuscular diseases.
 He instructed a subset of the patients to engage in daily gratitude journaling.
 Specifically, he asked them to start out each day by writing down three new things they were grateful for that day.
-Several months in to the study, he discovered that the patients who did gratitude journaling twenty one days in a row or more had better health outcomes and mood scores than those patients who did not engage in the gratitude journaling.
+He discovered that the patients who did gratitude journaling twenty one days in a row or more had better health outcomes and mood scores than those patients who did not engage in the gratitude journaling.
 The positive effect of starting out each day by saying "Wow is me" as opposed to "Woe is me" was so impressive that Bob was awarded a $5.6 million grant from the Templeton Foundation to further investigate the science of gratitude.

 To bring the gratitude message home with a bang, I invite you to enjoy this gratitude video by Louie Schwartberg and Brother David Steindl-Rast.